CarlosCD/cant_wait/test/README.markdown

 The actual test is run through the <tt>rake test:run</tt> command.
 It goes over each Rails app in sequence and:

 1. It sets Bundler to use the test app's Gemfile
-2. It creates the app's <tt>config/database.yml</tt> with a random timeout
+2. It creates the app's <tt>config/database.yml</tt> with a random timeout and either PostgreSQL or PostGIS
 3. It starts Rails
 4. It checks the version of Rails and ActiveRecord running.
 5. It checks that the PostgreSQL connection's statement_timeout is the expected.